RedHatTraining/DO378-apps/quarkus-conference/web-app/README.md

 You will also see any lint errors in the console.

 NB: For local development, you will likely need to run `yarn json-server` concurrently (see below).

+### `yarn start`

+Runs the app in production mode.
+To start the app in production mode, you first need to create the production build with `yarn build`.

 ### `yarn test`